Bpless/shellstream/README.md

 # What is it?

-shellstream is a python client that pipes your terminal IO to the web:
+shellstream is a Python client that pipes your terminal IO to the web.
+Previously, there was a hosted endpoint for receiving your stream.
+I have taken down that server, so this app will not work at present.
+I plan to package a Flask or Tornado server into this app so that it can be self-hosted.

 # To Install